cerbos/cerbos-sdk-javascript/docs/embedded.options.now.md

 ## Remarks

-Numeric values correspond to milliseconds elapsed since the Unix epoch.
+The function can either return a [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) or a number of milliseconds elapsed since the Unix epoch.